 – Find out what kind of fish they are

-Please excuse the continued oceanic analogy but would you approach a shark in the same way you would a salmon or a dolphin in the same manner as a dart-fish.
+Please excuse the continued oceanic analogy.
+Would you approach a shark in the same way you would a salmon or a dolphin in the same manner as a dart-fish.

-Sadly, for far too many professionals the last thing on their mind is their audience.
 Your audience aren’t fish of course but you know what I mean.
+My point is that every audience is different.

-To create waves, you have to begin think like your audience do.
+To create waves when you present, you have to begin think like your audience do

 – Who are these people?